Join us for 4th Friday!

 There is plenty to see and do every 4th Friday in downtown Fayetteville!
 Check out these locations for art and culture-related activities:

 Fascinate-U Children’s Museum, 116 Green St.: Admission is free.
-Children are invited to explore their creativity by making Patriotic Wind Streamers from 7 to 9 p.m.
+Enjoy downtown's 4th Friday activities and stop by the museum to let the kids explore their creative side by make a snowman craft.
+Kids can also enjoy free play at the museum from 7 to 9 p.m.

 4th Friday is a downtown tradition